 For the next two legs of John Higginson's Loire cycle tour, see Le Puy en Velay to Sancerre and Sancerre to St Nazaire.
 He's also written an introduction to cycling in the Loire for Freewheeling France.
 For more on the chaetaux of the Loire, see our article on the top 10 chateaux to see by bike.

-More information on cycling the Loire
+Bike hire for cycling the Loire

 On the guidebook front, see John Higginson's Cycling the River Loire: The Way of St Martin, published by Cicerone.
 For more general tourist information on the Loire, see the DK travel guide to the Loire, the Loire Valley Footprint guide, or the Cadogan equivalent.
 See also Michelin's Tourist Guide Chateaux of the Loire (there's also a map).